dragan-ivanovic/logish/README.md

 A **logic variable** is an instance of class `Logish.Var`.
 Like a mathematical variable, it serves as a placeholder for a value (an object).
-But unlike Java variables, a logic variable is not a location in memory that stores the value: after its value has become known, it never changes.
+Unlike Java variables, a logic variable is not a mutable location in memory that stores the value: after its value has become known, it never changes.
+And it also differs from a `final` variable, because its value is initially unknown and may become known only in the process of executing a logic goal.
 In logic programming, and therefore in _Logish_, the computation if effectively a search for values of the variables that satisfy the **goal**.